 The Complete Guide to Church Apps

-A church app are a vital part of a digital engagement strategy.
-77 percent of all Americans now own smartphones.
+A church app plays a vital role in a digital engagement strategy.
+81 percent of all Americans now own smartphones.
 They spend an average of five hours per day on mobile devices—including more than four and a half hours on mobile apps.
 It’s no wonder thousands of churches use custom mobile church apps to engage their congregations before, during, and after their services.
 These unique apps allow them to extend their ministry beyond a physical campus by providing a digital hub for everything they do.

 Giving.
 Teaching.
 Connecting.
 It’s all mobile now.